visgl/deck.gl/docs/developer-guide/custom-layers/prop-types.md

 A RGBA color.

-- Default `validate`: value is an array of 3 or 4 elements
+- Default `validate`: value is an array of 3 or 4 numbers
 - Default `equal`: deep equal

 ```js